-Adjust the Size of the Mouse Pointer in OS X Mountain Lion
+Adjust the Size of the Mouse Pointer in Mac OS

-Adjusting the mouse pointer sizes is a simple way to greatly improve accessibility for individuals with visual impairments.
+Adjusting the mouse pointer sizes on a Mac is a simple way to greatly improve accessibility for individuals with visual impairments.
 But it’s not the only reason to increase the size of the mouse pointer on the Mac screen, and there are other uses though, for example having a less dramatic difference with just a slightly larger cursor can be a nice way to ease locating the pointer on extra large screens or during presentations.
 Or you can go all the way and have a very large mouse cursor so that its’ extremely easy to find for anyone, which can be helpful for kids, some screen situations, and for users without perfect vision.

 - From the Apple menu, open “System Preferences